 Why Spreadsheets Struggle With Variance

 You can calculate variance manually in a spreadsheet, but it requires building and maintaining every formula yourself.
-Expected-usage math means multiplying every POS line item by its recipe quantities across every ingredient — for 50+ menu items, that is a significant manual effort every single week.
+Expected-usage math means multiplying every POS line item by its recipe quantities across every ingredient.
+For 50+ menu items, that is a significant manual effort every single week.

 Spreadsheets also cannot pull POS sales data automatically, which means either manual export and paste every week or skipping the expected-usage side entirely and just tracking raw depletions.
-Without the POS comparison, you can catch that product is missing — but not whether it is a real loss or just a high-sales week.
+Without the POS comparison, you can catch that product is missing, but not whether it is a real loss or just a high-sales week.
 That is the difference between a useful variance report and a number that requires guesswork to interpret.

 This is why many bar owners who start on spreadsheets eventually move to purpose-built bar inventory tracking software once variance reporting becomes the main reason they are counting in the first place.